redhat-openshift-ecosystem/community-operators-pipeline/docs/packaging-required-criteria-ocp.md

 $ ocp-olm-catalog-validator my-bundle-path/bundle  --optional-values="file=bundle-path/bundle/metadata/annotations.yaml"
 ```

-Following an example of an Operator bundle which uses the removed APIs in 1.22 and is not configured accordingly:
+Following is an example of an Operator bundle that uses the removed APIs in 1.22 and is not configured accordingly:

 ```sh
 $ ocp-olm-catalog-validator bundle/ --optional-values="file=bundle/metadata/annotations.yaml"